rei/rei-cedar-docs/docs/patterns/notifications/README.md

 -  **Aria-live announcement**

 -  Confirmation message in the page `<title>` if the submission causes a page reload or a new page load.

-#### Server-side Validation
-In the server-side validation, information is being sent to the server and validated using one of server-side languages.
-If the validation fails, the response is then sent back to the client, page that contains the web form is refreshed and a feedback is shown.

-#### Client-side Validation
-By using script languages user’s input can be validated as they type.
-This means a more responsive, visually rich validation.

-With client-side validation, form never gets submitted if validation fails.
 #### Using Available Cedar Components
 by default, cedar form elements error message pattern  default to adding `role="status`, automatically setting your validation to a notification the following Cedar components provide generic validation styling